 Below are ways to keep your premium low while obtaining the most appropriate global coverage:

 1. Increasing Deductibles & Coinsurance

-Deductible is a specified amount of money that the insured must pay before an insurance company will pay a claim.
+The deductible is a specified amount of money that the insured must pay before an insurance company will pay a claim.
 If you agree to accept some of the expenses of your healthcare claims, you will be offered a discounted premium.
-For example, if your plan’s deductible is $1,500, you will pay all your medical and pharmacy bills until the amount reaches $1,500.
-Then your health insurance begins to pay.
+For example, if your plan’s deductible is $1,500, you will pay for all your medical and pharmacy bills until the amount reaches $1,500.
 Some plans will also include the option to have coinsurance, which is where you pay 10 or 20% of the claim and the insurer pays the balance.
 Most plans will have a maximum out of pocket that you will pay in coinsurance costs during a policy year.

 2. Choosing to Exclude Coverage in the US